IanACastillo/EarthquakeApp/README.md

 - Earthquakes with a magnitude of 7.5 or higher are highlighted in red.
 - Tapping on an earthquake entry shows its location on a map.
 - The app is built using modern iOS development patterns and includes unit tests.
+- **iPad Support:** Fully optimized for iPad with a responsive layout.

 ## Technologies Used